mateitudor/gravity-forms-woocommerce-coupon-generator/README.md

 ## License

 This plugin is freely available under a custom license humorously termed “fuck licenses,” which permits both personal and commercial use without restrictions.

-This README provides a comprehensive overview of your plugin, including installation instructions, usage details, shortcode explanations, and contact information for support and further engagement.